timjogorman/RicherEventDescription/guidelines.md

 - She is not interested in pursuing chemotherapy at this time but is interested in **continued** surveillance.

-It is worth pointing out that in the last example, considered alongside \ref{twin}, shows the interaction between DocTimeRel and ALINK to cover the idea of "already happening, and will now continue.
+It is worth pointing out that in the last example, shows the interaction between DocTimeRel and ALINK to cover the idea of "already happening, and will now continue.

 There is one specific situation which must be discussed.
-EVENTs with a Contextual Modality of GENERIC (discussed in \ref{generic}) will always have a DocTimeRel of OVERLAP, as stated truths are, presumably, true at Document Time.
+EVENTs with a Contextual Modality of GENERIC will always have a DocTimeRel of OVERLAP, as stated truths are, presumably, true at Document Time.
 See the following: